Abbreviations include acronyms, initialisms, shortened words, and contractions.

 When to spell out a term

-In general, when an abbreviation is likely to be unfamiliar to the audience, spell out the first mention of the term in the text (not in a heading) and immediately follow with the abbreviation, in parentheses.
+In general, when an abbreviation is likely to be unfamiliar to the audience, spell out the first mention of the term and immediately follow with the abbreviation, in parentheses.
 For all subsequent mentions of the abbreviation, use the abbreviation by itself.

 When deciding to spell out a term, consider your audience.
 If the majority of your audience is likely to recognize and understand the term, then you don't need to spell it out.
 For example, if you're writing documentation for developers that references an API, you don't need to spell out application programming interface.
 However, if you're explaining the general concept of an API to someone with no programming experience, spelling out the abbreviation can be helpful.